Iann Dior: 2021–present: On to Better Things

 On January 29, Olmo was the lead vocalist for the single "Higher" by British electronic music group Clean Bandit.
 Although not charting on the US Billboard Hot 100, the song peaked at number 67 on the Irish Singles Chart and number 66 on the UK Singles Chart.
 He then collaborated with American DJ and record producer Illenium on another single "First Time" on March 12, from Illenium's fourth studio album Fallen Embers.
 Although again not reaching the US Billboard Hot 100, "First Time" charted at number 23 on the US Hot Rock & Alternative Songs and number 21 on the Official New Zealand Music Chart.
 Two weeks later, Olmo was featured on the remix of the 2020 hit song "Heat Waves" by British indie rock band Glass Animals.
 On April 16, Olmo released the 2-track EP Still Here, containing "shots in the dark" featuring Trippie Redd, and "don't wanna believe".
 Both songs managed to chart on the Official New Zealand Music Chart, coming in at number 8 and number 34 respectively, while "shots in the dark" also peaked at number 81 on the Canadian Hot 100.
 In addition, "shots in the dark" served as a follow-up to the two artists' previous collaboration, "gone girl" in 2019.
 On August 27, Olmo was featured on the track "Seaside" from Lil Tecca's second studio album We Love You Tecca 2.
 It charted at number 38 on the Official New Zealand Music Chart.
 Olmo released his highly anticipated single "V12" featuring Lil Uzi Vert on September 14, the lead single for his second studio album On to Better Things.
 "V12" peaked at number 20 on the US Bubbling Under Hot 100 Singles as well as number 22 on the Official New Zealand Music Chart.
 The album's second single, "Let You", was released on November 12, reaching number 18 on the Official New Zealand Music Chart.

-Olmo's first single of 2022 came on January 18; he released "Thought It Was" featuring previous collaborators Machine Gun Kelly and Travis Barker, as the album's third single.
+Olmo's first single of 2022 came on January 18; he released "Thought It Was" with previous collaborators Travis Barker and Machine Gun Kelly, as the album's third single.
 This came three days before the album's release on January 21.
 With this album, he experimented with "smooth pop-punk beats and rap-rock crossovers", working with Barker and Taz Taylor, among others.
 He described the album as more "personal" than his previous, and also directed his own music videos.
-Throughout 2022, Olmo will embark on the Better Things Tour.
+Throughout 2022, Olmo embarked on the Better Things Tour which started on January 22 and concluded February 28, 2022.